SignalHound/soapy-bb60/README.md

 $ sudo make install
 $ sudo ldconfig
 ```
-Now if a BB60C device is plugged in, `SoapySDRUtil --find` should display its serial number
+Now if a BB60C device is plugged in, `SoapySDRUtil --find` should display its serial number.

 ### Usage